shadowboxingapp/shadowboxingapp.github.io/_posts/2025-05-22-what-is-shadow-boxing.md

 ---

 Shadow boxing is one of the most iconic and essential elements in the world of boxing.
-You’ve seen it before—perhaps a fighter moving rhythmically in front of a mirror, throwing punches at the air, their feet gliding across the floor with precision and poise.
+You’ve seen it before!
+Perhaps a fighter moving rhythmically in front of a mirror, throwing punches at the air, their feet gliding across the floor with precision and poise.
 But don’t be fooled by its simplicity.
 Shadow boxing is not just a warm-up; it’s a technical, mental, and physical tool that shapes champions.

 {% include preview.html %}